funcompbio/practical8/practical8.md

     > vac_admin <- vac[vac$FABRICANT!="No administrada",]

-Lists allow one to group values through their elements.
-Let’s say we want to group the number of administered doses in the previous data, by the type (or manufacturer) of the vaccine.
+Lists allow grouping values through their elements.
+Let’s say we want to group the number of administered doses in the previous data, by the vaccine manufacturer.
 We can do that using the function `split()` to which we should give a first argument of the values we want to group and a second argument with the grouping factor.

     > dosesbymanufacturer <- split(vac_admin$RECOMPTE, vac_admin$FABRICANT)
     > class(dosesbymanufacturer)